Dayonggu/pProfLNote/IQues/DistributedSystem.md

 ### Google True time
 * *confidence interval* of local time -> [earliest, latest]
-* `spanner` implements *snapshot isolation* accross datacenter by using the *TrueTime API* (which report an interval for a *timeStmap*)
+* `spanner` implements *snapshot isolation* across data-center by using the *TrueTime API* (which report an interval for a *timeStmap*)
   * If there is no *overlap* between interval A and B, we know A *must happen* before B
   * If there is an *overlap*, we are unsure -> need to have a consensus algorithms to resolve

 ###  Fencing token
-* Client1 grabs a lock from *locking service* (with an expiration time), and then start a long unresponsing work, like GC.
+* Client1 grabs a lock from *locking service* (with an expiration time), and then start a long unresponding work, like GC.
 Its lease may expired during this time, but Client1 would still think he owns the lock after wake up.
 * Meanwhile,  Client2 may also grab the lock successfully, since Client1's lease already expired
 * Solution:
   * using *Fencing token*